LeNPaul/portfolio-jekyll-theme/pages/about.md

 If I'm not working on a commission, then I'm working on my own science fiction comic book.

 # My Process
 Here's how I typically work.
-First, I ask you what kind of design, whether a logo or T-shirt art, you in mind.
+First, I ask you what kind of design, whether a logo or T-shirt art, you have in mind.
 Then I'll do some sketches and send them your way, and you can choose which design you favor.

 If you go over to my [Behance](https://www.behance.net/tundratoucan) profile, you can find some step-by-step demonstrations from early sketches to finished works, which will give you an idea of my design process in action.